rdboyes/randy-pub/posts/adventofcode2024.md

 ### Day 5

 One of those days where you hit Part 2 and just think ... not today.
-Happy enough with my part one, although it is very light on the Tidier.jl.
+Happy enough with my part one, although it is very light on the Tidier.jl. *(edit: saw a hint about custom sort functions on BlueSky and finished it off)*

 ```julia
 data = readlines("data/5.txt")